kcp-dev/kcp/docs/content/concepts/braindump.md

 workspaces goes away by having rootless workspaces.
 They can live anywhere in the KCP system on every shard, and the front proxy implements them just by the path annotation.
-To implement them, you need a privileged user which can create non-gerial cluster objects in non-existing non-gerial clusters, so very similar to the scheduler we talked about before.
+To implement them, you need a privileged user which can create logical cluster objects in non-existing logical clusters, so very similar to the scheduler we talked about before.
 The user home workspace here is just an example.
-You could have rootless non-gerial clusters for tenants, tenant colon, tenant name, for example, or anything else you want to have as a start of a new hierarchy.
+You could have rootless logical clusters for tenants, `tenant:colon:tenant-name`, for example, or anything else you want to have as a start of a new hierarchy.

 # System Masters versus Cluster Admin Users